mmahesh/mmahesh.github.io/_posts/2017-07-05-tutorial-on-sc-adagrad-a-new-stochastic-gradient-method-for-deep-learning.md

 In general $1- \frac{1}{t} \leq \beta_t \leq 1- \frac{\gamma}{t}$ where $0<\gamma \leq 1$.

 The blogs mentioned earlier, do a pretty good job in going through the details of stochastic gradient methods.
 This post is just to get a brief overview of SC-Adagrad, SC-RMSProp Algorithms.
-For detailed analysis in Online convex optimation framework, for getting to know equivalence of RMSProp and Adagrad, check our paper, to see empirical results on ResNet-18 network, CNN, MLP see [here](http://www.ml.uni-saarland.de/Publications/MukHei-VariantsRMSPropAdagradLogRegret.pdf){:target="_blank"}.
+For detailed analysis in Online convex optimation framework, for getting to know equivalence of RMSProp and Adagrad, check our paper, to see empirical results on ResNet-18 network, CNN and MLP see [here](http://www.ml.uni-saarland.de/Publications/MukHei-VariantsRMSPropAdagradLogRegret.pdf){:target="_blank"}.